 Selecting which areas of the propeller to guard (front, side, and / or rear) is the first tradeoff.
 Designers typically immediately choose to totally surround the propeller with some sort of screen, mesh, or cage.
 However, once they build one, they learn how much drag it creates and begin to limit protection from certain directions to improve boat performance.

 Mesh size is the second trade off.
-The designer selects a mesh size to achieve the proper balance between protection, boat performance, drag, potential for entrapment, and cavitation by selecting the correct mesh size.
+The designer selects a mesh size to achieve the proper balance between protection, boat performance, drag, potential for entrapment, and cavitation.
 Those variables are tightly tied to mesh size.
-The tighter the mesh:

 - The better protection the guard provides